leangjia/blender_docs/manual/animation/armatures/properties/introduction.rst

 Introduction
 ************

-The *Armature* tab in Properties editor contains various panels gathering the armature settings.
+The *Armature* tab in Properties contains various panels gathering the armature settings.

 ..
 TODO2.8
    .. figure:: /images/animation_armatures_properties_introduction_properties-editor.png

-      The Armature tab in the Properties editor.
+      The Armature tab in the Properties.

 Motion Paths